Walmer Lifeboat Station: Postwar to present

 The last All-weather lifeboat at Walmer was the RNLB Hampshire Rose (ON 1024).
 Launching 132 times in 15 years, she would save 57 lives.

 In 1964, a Inshore lifeboat had been placed at Walmer.
 When the Hampshire Rose was retired from service on 5 May 1990, she was replaced with the addition of a lifeboat, and Walmer was permanently established as an Inshore lifeboat station.

 The boathouse was extended in 1992, to accommodate the Talus Atlantic 85 DO-DO launch carriage.

 A new Atlantic 21, RNLB James Burgess (B-589), was also placed on service in 1992, in the same year as a visit by the Queen Mother as Lord Warden of the Cinque Ports, and on 22 January 1997 a new lifeboat, RNLB Lord Kitchener (D-514), was placed on service.

+In 2026, Leslie George Coe, current Boathouse Manager, an RNLI volunteer of 71 years, who first volunteered at Walmer in 1955, was awarded both the British Empire Medal, and the Global Search & Rescue Excellence Awards - Lifetime Achievement Award.

 Station honours

-The following are awards made at Walmer.
+The following are awards made at Walmer: